Crumbl-Studios/Crumbl-2D/README.md

 #### To compile and run demo:
 - Install the above packages (Debian based distros: use `sudo apt install <package>`)
 - Run ``./Engine/linuxEngineCompiler.sh``
 - When it gives the list of options, type `2` if you want to run the Python version or `3` for the C++ version

+### Mac

+#### Prerequisites:
+- GCC/G++ (you should have it if you have xcode)
+- libsdl2-2.0-0 (you might have it if you have worked with Unreal or Pygame)
+- libsdl2-dev
+- libsdl2-image-dev
+- libsdl2-ttf-dev

+#### To compile and run demo:
+- Get Xcode and run, close when the devkit has installed
+- Unzip all of the downloaded SDL development files
+- Create a folder titled SDL2 in /Engine/
+- Copy all SDL2 dev files from `SDL2-2.X.YYY/include` into `SDL2` folder
+- Run ``./Engine/linuxEngineCompiler.sh``
+- When it gives the list of options, type `2` if you want to run the Python version or `3` for the C++ version